jun7/wyebadblock/README.md

 ### Others

-webkit2gtk loads extensions in a dir designated by each apps.
-So we have to know which dir is the dir.

 search 'webkit_web_context_set_web_extensions_directory' in its source code and make the link from the dir to the wyebadblock just like above browsers.